View Our Recent Virtual Information Session! For information on admission requirements and the application process, visit the links below.

-The fully-online Master of Science Degree in Child & Adolescent Behavioral Health (MSCABH) program prepares professionals to serve in public and non-profit agencies and schools that work with diverse children and adolescents experiencing behavioral health challenges and their families.
-Surveys and interviews with potential employers have shown there is high demand for master's degree level graduates to fill positions such as directors, supervisors, and case managers in mental health, substance abuse, juvenile justice, developmental disabilities, and child welfare agencies, as well as consultants in schools and early education and care programs.
+The fully online, non-clinical Child & Adolescent Behavioral Health (CABH) Master of Science Program at the University of South Florida prepares professionals to serve in public and nonprofit agencies and schools that work to positively impact the lives of children, adolescents, and emerging adults.
+Students who graduate with the CABH MS degree go on to work as directors, supervisors, and case managers in mental health, substance abuse, juvenile justice, developmental disabilities, and child welfare agencies, as well as consultants in schools and early education and care programs.
 Educational opportunities include advancement to doctoral programs in public health and the behavioral and social sciences.
-Download general flyer.

-The MSCABH program is unique in that it offers four areas of concentration within the overall program curriculum.
-Within the concentrations, we offer two tracks: thesis and applied.
+The CABH program offers two tracks: thesis and applied.
 The thesis track is designed for those interested in possibly furthering their education beyond a masters degree or working in a more research-based setting.
 The applied track offers a field experience component.
-Keep in mind that there is overlap between all concentration curricula and students in all concentrations take the same core program requirements.
-The choice of concentration should be based on your specific interests, and career and educational goals.
-The choices of Concentration and Track must be declared at the time of application.
+Track component must be declared at the time of application.
+Students also have the opportunity to focus their coursework on individual areas of interest, including leadership, developmental disabilities, research and evaluation, and youth and behavioral health.

-Upon completion of the MSCABH program, students will be able to:
+Upon completion of the CABH program, students will be able to:

 1. Specify the social, political, cultural, economic, policy, and environmental contexts of CABH.